JoshEflin/Portfolio/README.md

 Build the REPL
-lexer and parser completed to level of MVP command history and virtual file system
+lexer and parser completed to level of MVP command history and virtual file system implement a test suite that I can trust

 Build the Engineering Page ( emulate a markdown file) and Resume Page.

 ## 2
-add GUI-MODE command, to dynamically change the page styling, from a terminal to a gui.
+add GUI-MODE command, to dynamically change the page styling, from a terminal to a gui. consider keeping the terminal at the bottom, but can be unminimized?
+Is that a good default?
+consider using another framework just for the lulz.
+-- I am not sure what the two lines below mean...
 HTML structure should stay the same similiar to light mode dark mode, except with much more dynamic changes

 consider adding in the ability to users to call commands to change colors in the gui.  can access terminal with :Command sytanx like in vim